 some of which are featuring parts of the latest Web services-based technology,

 and drive sales or upgrades of high-volume products like Microsoft Office

 2003 within the MBS' large install base that is nearing the 300,000

-one should not be surprised by MBS' recent more upbeat results which are, in
+one should not be surprised by MBS' recent more upbeat results which were generated,

 Business Network (MBN), Microsoft Demand Planner,

 or Microsoft Business Portal to its existing ERP users (see